 PRIVACY The University of the South complies with the Family Educational Rights and Privacy Act of 1974 as amended (FERPA), which is designed to protect the confidentiality of the records that educational institutions maintain on students and to give students access to their records to assure the accuracy of their contents.
 Links to the Student Notification of Rights with Respect to Their Education Records and the Education Records and FERPA policy are here:

-DUPONT LIBRARY Library Orientation will be Wednesday June 6 at 2 pm.
+DUPONT LIBRARY Library Orientation will be Wednesday, June 5 at 2 pm.
 Meet in the lobby of duPont Library.
 All matters concerning printing and using computers will be covered at this session.
 This session is open to all students.
+The Intro to Grad Studies class (mandatory for all new students) will follow at 3 pm.

 FOWLER CENTER Your ID card is your free access to the gym.
 Family access is available through the gym office.